 Columbia's Off-Campus Housing Assistance (OCHA) office is a good resource for students seeking alternative housing.
-They maintain an online database of available apartments and rooms for rent in the greater New York metropolitan area.
+It maintains an online database of available apartments and rooms for rent in the greater New York metropolitan area.
 A University Network ID (UNI) is required to log into OCHA.

-Food Bank
+Food Pantry

-The Food Bank at Columbia is a student-run, student-managed initiative that is open to all students.
-Any student who has any level of food insecurity can reach out to The Food Bank to get a disbursement containing nonperishable food such as canned meat, canned vegetables, canned fruit, cold and hot cereal, and vegetarian options.
+The Food Pantry at Columbia is a student-run initiative that is open to all students.
+Any student who has any level of food insecurity can reach out to the Food Pantry to get a disbursement containing nonperishable food such as canned meat, canned vegetables, canned fruit, cold and hot cereal, and vegetarian options.
 Any information shared with The Food Bank will remain confidential.
-You can contact them via email at thefoodbank@columbia.edu.
+You can contact them via email at thefoodpantry@columbia.edu.